Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 The only reason to ever do this, is if the system is in a dualboot configuration and there is already an OS managing time and DST switching while storing the RTC time in localtime, such as Windows.

 But even so, it would be preferable to force Windows to use UTC, rather than forcing Linux to localtime.
-There are registry modifications as well as software to manage time in UTC under Windows.
-Consider installing the [Meinberg NTP Software](http://www.meinbergglobal.com/english/sw/ntp.htm) for instance.
+There are registry modifications as well as software to manage time in UTC under Windows, consider for instance installing the [Meinberg NTP Software](http://www.meinbergglobal.com/english/sw/ntp.htm).
 Also, keep in mind that the OS managing time still needs to be booted to update the RTC clock at least two times a year (in Spring and Autumn) when DST kicks in.

 To still force Linux use to localtime, set `set-local-rtc` to `true`.